-Rental Assistance Demonstration (RAD): This program allows proven financing tools to be applied to at-risk public and assisted housing.
+- Rental Assistance Demonstration (RAD) - This program allows proven financing tools to be applied to at-risk public and assisted housing.
 RAD is a central part of the Department's rental housing preservation strategy, which works to preserve the nation's stock of deeply affordable rental housing, promote efficiency within and among HUD programs, and build strong, stable communities.
+RAD provides service for Public Housing, Rent Supp, RAP, Mod Rehab, Mod Rehab SRO, and PRAC properties.
 For more information visit the RAD web page.

-Section 236 Preservation: This program serves as a centralized processing model for the majority of Section 236 preservation activity through Recap.
-Section 236 property owners and purchasers will no longer submit applications to the Multifamily Hub or Program Center.
-This modification of HUD’s current Section 236 transaction procedures is designed to streamline how Section 236 prepayment applications and related requests are processed, and to assign dedicated staff to oversee the complex work involved in these transactions.
+- Section 236 Preservation - This program serves as a centralized processing model for the majority of Section 236 preservation activity through Recap where owners and purchasers will no longer submit applications to the Multifamily Program Centers.
+This procedure modification is designed to streamline how Section 236 prepayment applications and related requests are processed, and to assign dedicated staff to oversee the complex work involved in these transactions.
 For more information visit the 236 Preservation web page.

 - Pre-1974 Section 202 Direct Loan Preservation - This program provides two comprehensive options for owners of properties with pre-1974 Section 202 Direct Loans to preserve the affordability of these properties by entering into long-term rental assistance contracts.
 For more information visit the Pre-1974 Section 202 Direct Loan Preservation web page.

 Not Sure Who to Contact?

 - For RAD Public Housing email firstname.lastname@example.org.